son Xuán 玄, Xuán’s son Shàng 尚

 - (3) Jiāngbiǎozhuàn appraises Shàng as having eminent talent.

 - (4) Huánshì Wújì states: [Sūn] Hào once asked: “The Shī says: ‘Floating those cedar boats,’ Are only cedars used in boats?”
 Shàng answered: ‘The Shī says: ‘Cypress oars pine boats,’ so then pine also are used in boats.’
 [Sūn Hào] also asked: “Of birds are the largest only cranes, the smallest only sparrows?”
 Shàng answered: “Of the large there are bald orioles, of the small there are wrens.”
 [Sūn] Hào by nature feared those surpassing him, and Shàng in discussions always produced these memorials, and gradually it reached hate.
-Later he asked: “I in drinking liquor can be compared to who?”
+Later he asked: “I in drinking alcohol can be compared to who?”
 Shàng answered: “Your Majesty has capacity for a hundred goblets.”
 [Sūn] Hào said: “Shàng knows Kǒng Qiū was not a King, but has me compared to him!”
 Because of this he was angry and arrested Shàng.
-Secretariat Cén Hūn led the Excellencies and Ministers on down of over a hundred men, to visit the Palace and knocking head [on ground] to plead, so Shàng’s punishment was reduced from death.
+Secretariat Documenter Cén Hūn led the Excellencies and Ministers on down of over a hundred men, to visit the Palace and knocking head [on ground] to plead, so Shàng’s punishment was reduced from death.

 - [translator’s note: This is a reference to the saying “King Wén drank liquor of a thousand goblets, Kǒng-zǐ a hundred goblets.”
 Sūn Hào was offended to be appraised as 100 instead of 1000.]